Chase Ultimate Rewards: 50% Transfer Bonus to Marriott until February 28, 2026

 PointsCrowd is a community-supported platform.
 When you apply for a credit card, make an order, or otherwise interact with the advertisers through the links on this page we may earn an affiliate commission.
 This helps us maintain and develop the platform further at no cost to you.

 Chase Ultimate Rewards Points convert to Marriott Bonvoy Points at a 1:1 ratio.
-Chase has launched a 50% transfer bonus to Marriott Bonvoy, allowing users to transfer Ultimate Rewards points and receive 1.5 Bonvoy points for each point transferred.
-This offer runs until March 31, 2025.
+Chase has launched a 50% transfer bonus to Marriott Bonvoy, allowing users to transfer Ultimate Rewards points and receive 1.2 Bonvoy points for each point transferred.
+This offeris valid until February 28!

 To quickly find the best deals on Merriott points, use our award travel search.